-Fans Think Jill Duggar Is Wearing A Swimsuit In Derick Dillard’s Latest Instagram Photo
+Fans Think Jill Duggar Is Wearing A Swimsuit In Derick Dillard’s Latest Family Instagram Photo

 Jill Duggar just bared a lot of shoulder in one of her husband’s Instagram photos, and Duggar fans are totally freaking out.
 This is because they’re convinced that the former Counting On star is wearing a swimsuit in the snapshot.

-On Saturday, Jill Duggar’s husband, Derick Dillard, took to Instagram to share a photo of him and his family having a little summer fun together.
+On Saturday, Jill Duggar’s husband, Derick Dillard, took to Instagram to share a photo of he and his family having a little summer fun together.
 In the image, Derick is lying on the edge of what appears to be a public pool.
 Jill has her long hair piled up on top of her head and is in the water with the couple’s two sons, 3-year-old Israel and 11-month-old Samuel.
 The bottom half of Jill’s body isn’t visible beneath the clear water because the kids and Samuel’s turtle pool float are blocking the view.
 However, her arms and shoulders can be seen.

 “Nothing says summer like a relaxing family day at the pool!”
 Derick captioned the photo.
 “What do you enjoy doing with friends & family on summer days? #summer #pool #family #fun.”